intel/idxd/docs/accel-config-list.md

 Include group info in the listing

 `-Q; --workqueues`
-Include workqueue info in the listing
+Include active workqueue info in the listing

 `-E; --engines`
-Include engine info in the listing
+Include both idle (not enabled) and active engine info in the listing

 TO BE CHANGED -i:: --idle:: Include idle (not enabled) devices in the listing